PhotoNews

 The finance ministry, however, said the Afghan finance minister could not arrive for the meeting as “the dates clashed with the visit to Afghanistan by the president of Turkmenistan.”

-In what appeared to be an Afghan government-backed move, people last week staged violent protests outside Pakistan’s embassy in Kabul, particularly when a Pakistani delegation was present in the premises.
+In what appeared to be an Afghan government-backed move, people staged violent protests outside Pakistan’s embassy in Kabul last week, particularly when a Pakistani delegation was on the premises.
 The delegation had been there to discuss the fate of millions of Afghan refugees staying in Pakistan for the last four decades.

 According to sources, a stern warning by the head of Pakistan’s delegation for a tit-for-tat response in Islamabad forced the Afghan government to take the step.

-According to the Afghan media, the importers have announced a ban on import of Pakistani medicines and pharmaceutical products valuing about $4 million annually.
+According to the Afghan media, the importers have announced a ban on importing Pakistani medicines and pharmaceutical products, valuing about $4 million annually.
 The Afghan Chamber of Commerce and Industry has also endorsed the decision.

-Some of the Afghan religious scholars last week called for a ban on the use of Pakistani currency, which has been a common practice for years in parts of Afghanistan especially in border regions.
+Some Afghan religious scholars last week called for a ban on the use of Pakistani currency, which has been a common practice for years in parts of Afghanistan, especially in border regions.

-Regional and international developments of the last two weeks suggest that some forces were joining hands to harm Islamabad’s interests, according to defence analysts.
+According to defense analysts, regional and international developments of the last two weeks suggest that some forces were joining hands to harm Islamabad’s interests.
 The military’s decision to launch a ground offensive in the restive tribal areas against militants had drawn appreciation from the western and European powers.

-However, now questions are being raised over the military operation and the US has hinted at stopping the release of $300 million in Coalition Support Fund on the ground that Pakistan was not taking action against the Haqqani militant network.
+However, now questions are being raised over the military operation; the US has hinted at stopping the release of $300 million in the Coalition Support Fund because Pakistan was not taking action against the Haqqani militant network.

 Facebook Twitter Pinterest Whatsapp Whatsapp LinkedIn Email Copy Link Print